pluswerk/php-dev/README.md

 ```

 For whatever reason, you can only activate one of them in PHP.
 If you activate both, PHP will not work properly anymore.
-Therefore either ImageMagick or GraphicMagick:
+Therefore either use ImageMagick or GraphicMagick:

 ```dockerfile
 # For ImageMagick